liam923/remora/README.md

 This project, which is currently in-progress, aims to compile Remora code into efficient CUDA C code for GPU execution.

+An interim report is available in this repository at [./interim-report.pdf](./interim-report.pdf).

 ## Usage

 Make sure you have the build system [Dune](https://github.com/ocaml/dune) installed, as well as all dependencies, which can be installed via opam: